dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 plt.ylabel('Frequency');
 plt.title('Distribution of BorrowerAPR');
 ```

 ![png](Part_I_exploration_files/Part_I_exploration_29_0.png)

-Small bin sizes reveal that there are interest rates peaks at 9%,19%, 29% and 35%.
-It is interesting to see that BorrowerAPR of 35% is the most frequent.
-These interest rate may represent standard interest rates on loans, with 35% APR being the most frequent.
-These APR may depend on certain criteria such as risk.
-In the next section I would investigate the relation ship between `loan status` and `borrowerAPR`. to see if the interest rates affect the status of the loans.
+Small bin sizes reveal that there are interest rates peaks at 9%,19%, 29%, and 35%.
+It is interesting to see that a BorrowerAPR of 35% is the most frequent.
+These interest rates may represent standard interest rates on loans, with 35% APR being the most frequent.
+These APRs may depend on certain criteria such as risk.
+In the next section, I would investigate the relationship between `loan status` and `borrowerAPR`. to see if the interest rates affect the status of the loans.

-> - 4.
-Between the group of home owners and non-home owners, which group dominates in borrowing?
+4. Between the group of homeowners and non-homeowners, which group dominates in borrowing?
 Does the bank have a preference among these groups?